 - Do not re-use or share washcloths or towels.
 This can cause the infection to spread.

-- Clothing, washcloths, towels, and sheets or other items that contact infected areas should be washed in very hot (preferably boiling) water.
+- Clothing, washcloths, towels, and sheets or other items that contact infected areas should be washed often.

 - Bandages should be changed often and thrown away in a bag that can be tightly closed.

 Carbuncles may heal on their own.
 Others usually respond well to treatment.

 Call your provider if: